Metapyziks/ASMCellSim/brief.md

 able to support a large range of possible emergent behaviours, including predatory, symbiotic and parasitic relationships between organisms.

-#### Evolutionary Simulation
-It will be possible to introduce the possibility of mutation during cellular division, which will allow the simulation of natural selection.
+There will be the ability to introduce the possibility of mutation during cellular division, which will allow the emulation of natural selection.
+There will also be the possibility of initiating a simulation with a collection of pre-designed organisms.

-#### Simulation of Prefabricated Organisms
-There will also be the possibility to initiate a simulation with a collection of pre-designed organisms.
 The genetic code for these organisms would be produced through assembling programs written in a simple programming language.
 This could be branched into an educational programming game where players attempt to implement organisms to compete against those designed by opponents.

 ### Visualisation
-...
+Software designed to visually represent the organisms and their environment will be produced.
+The world will be displayed in two dimensions, with the positions of individual cells visible.
+Cells may be selected to observe their properties, such as current nutrient levels, their genetic code, and what part of their code is currently being executed.